 Can you use a heat gun to dry self hardening clay?

 Similarly to the other methods mentioned before, air hardening clay won’t resist the hot air flow coming out of heat gun.
 It will most likely result in cracks or breakage.

 Why you shouldn’t speed up drying air dry clay?

 The number one reason you shouldn’t try to make your air hardening clay projects dry faster is that they are more likely to crack and break.
 Nothing is more heartbreaking than a ruined craft after you invested all that time and effort.

 I recommend not trying to speed up drying, rather slowing it down to minimize the chances of cracks, curling, and distortion.
-You can slow down drying by loosely covering your clay project with a piece of plastic wrap, or if you live in an extra hot environment use a light, damp cloth.
+It is better to give it that extra time and avoid breakage.
+You can slow down drying by loosely covering your clay project with a piece of plastic wrap or use a light, damp cloth in a warm weather.

 How do you know when air dry clay is dry?

 There are three simple ways to tell if your air modeling clay project is dry.

 The color of your clay gets lighter as the water evaporates from the clay.
 It is most visible in terracotta, grey, or black clays, but it’s observable in white air dry clay too.